shincyshnz/filehandling-NODE/README.md

 # Project

-This is a simple project aims at learning concepts of NodeJs Modules and creating server.
+This is a simple project aims at learning concepts of NodeJs Modules, FileHandling and creating server.

 ## How to use?